nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 language: en
 tags: VCS Git note

-description: A note about how to use Git, which can be taken as a simple mannual.
+description: A note about how to use Git, which can be taken as a simple manual.
 ---

 Here are some notes I'd like to share about using Git, let's start.

-Take the index as cheetsheet:
+Take the index as cheat sheet:

 - [`git clone <repository path>` -> First, we need to get data from remote repository.](#launch)